 Founded in 1848 by August Zang, Die Presse is a German-language newspaper published in Vienna, Austria.
 Die Presse focuses on politics, business, culture, economy, and lifestyle.
-It is owned by Styria Media Group AG.
-Markus Mair is the Chairman of the Board and Rainer Nowak is the editor-in-chief.
+Styria Media Group AG owns it.
+Markus Mair is the Chairman of the Board, and Rainer Nowak is the editor-in-chief.

 Funded by / Ownership

 Die Presse is owned and published by Styria Media Group AG, which is owned by the private foundation Katholischer Medien Verein Privatstiftung who owns 98.33% of the shares and Katholischer Medien Verein association who owns 1.67%.
 The Foundation Board consists of Dr. Othmar Ederer, Dr. Friedrich Santner, Dr. Karl Schleinzer, and Mag.
 Sieglinde Pailer.
 The association “promotes Christian media work.”
 Please see their mission here.
 Die Presse generates revenue based on subscriptions and advertisements.

 Analysis / Bias

 On the issues, Die Presse curates stories from The Austria Press Agency (APA) with balance and a positive tone toward immigration, such as this “Study: “Overall effect of migration on the state budget is positive.”
 They also promote environmentalism.

 Their national politics coverage, particularly regarding Sebastian Kurz, the former Conservative Chancellor, is neutral in tone and wording, representing all sides “Sebastian Kurz: “Unrestricted commitment to freedom of the press.”
 Their coverage of opposition SPÖ party leader Pamela Rendi-Wagner (Center-Left) is slightly negative such as “An SPÖ video without Pamela Rendi-Wagner”.